A Welcome Message from Dr. Lisa Dunne, the Department Chair

 The study of communication teaches students to read contexts and cultures, determining the best way to connect with others inside of those contexts.
-Students developing analytical, speaking, and advocacy skills that allow for critical thought, as well as the ability to articulate clearly through writing, presentations & technology.
+Students developing analytical, speaking, and advocacy skills that allow for critical thought, as well as the ability to articulate clearly through writing, presentations, technology.
 In this way, communication students are well poised to assume leadership positions inside their respective organizations.

 Communication students learn to become more competent communicators, gaining a full understanding both how communication works and how to improve communication effectiveness across various contexts: in relationships, in the workplace, in group settings, in the context of health, and between and within various cultures.

 The major in Communication is an interdisciplinary curriculum leading to a Bachelor of Arts degree.
 It seeks to provide students with a comprehensive knowledge of the nature of human communication, the symbolic systems by which it functions, the environments in which it occurs, and its impact on society.
 Employing critical and empirical approaches, the major draws its resources from the social sciences, humanities, and the fine arts.
-The concentration in interpersonal communication centers on face-to-face communicative interaction.

 "The Department of Communication creates intentional opportunities for students to develop emotionally, intellectually, and spiritually." - Dr. Lisa Dunne, Department Chair